 Maryland landlords may not rent a property out without making the following disclosures to a potential tenant, as relevant:

-- Landlord’s Name and Address – Landlords must give the tenant their name and address, or that of their authorized agent, to enable smooth communication of legal notice.
+- Landlord’s Name and Address – Landlords must give the tenant the landlord’s name and address, or that of their authorized agent.
+This allows required communication (for example, about repairs) to happen in a smooth way.
+Typically includes additional contact information, such as phone numbers and email addresses.

 - Lead-Based Paint – Landlords must provide an EPA-approved disclosure and informational pamphlet to tenants renting any property built before 1978.